Oumaima-Ramdani/CarteSwica_Project/README.md

 3. Make the installer executable by running the command: `chmod +x Anaconda3-<version>-Linux-x86_64.sh` (Replace `<version>` with the appropriate version number.)
 4. Run the installer script with the command: `./Anaconda3-<version>-Linux-x86_64.sh`
 5. Once the installation is finished, you can start using Anaconda by opening a new terminal or typing `anaconda-navigator` in the terminal.

+# How to Use Anaconda ?

+To use Anaconda, follow these simple steps:

+1. Open it.
+2. Run the installer and follow the on-screen instructions.
+3. Once the installation is complete, you can start Anaconda Navigator from the start menu of your operating system.
+4. In Anaconda Navigator, you can launch Jupyter Notebook to work on your project.